 However, if the individual who violated the order has two or more previous convictions, then it is considered a third-degree felony.
 This type of felony is punishable by a prison sentence between two and ten years.

 Furthermore, two or more violations of a protective order within a 12-month period can be combined into a single third-degree felony – commonly named Repeated Violation of Protective Order.

-If you have been arrested for violating a protective order in Texas, contact our Plano criminal defense attorney at The Law Offices of Scott Edgett and request a free consultation today.
+If you have been arrested for violating a protective order in Texas, contact our Plano criminal defense attorney at the Edgett Law Firm and request a free consultation today.